grnet/nfdhcpd/docs/index.rst

 and DHCPv6 requests.
 The daemon should run on the hosts of virtualization environments in order to directly reply to VMs' requests without these leaving the hosts.
-An administrator can enable processing of those requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically (by mangling the corresponding packet types and redirecting them to the appropriate nfqueue).
+An administrator can enable processing of those requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically.
+This is done by mangling the relevant packets on those interfaces using iptables and redirecting them to NFQUEUE target using the appropriate queue number.

 nfdhcpd is mainly targeted to be used in a routed setup [2], where the instances are not on the same broadcast domain with the external router,